Why do I need genetic counseling?

 What are your office hours of operation?

-I am available Monday through Friday from 9 am through 3 pm, by appointment.
-Extended service hours are sometimes available (please see Appointments).
-Weekend appointments are reserved for in-cycle PGT results, which are time-critical.
+We are typically available Monday through Friday from 7 am PST through 3 pm PST, with extended service hours sometimes available (please see Appointments).